MFTabriz/slabcc/manual.rst

 Algorithm
 ----------
-* slabcc reads `VASP <https://www.vasp.at>`_ output files (CHGCAR and LOCPOT), and calculates the extra charge distribution and the potential due to the extra charge.
+* slabcc reads the `VASP <https://www.vasp.at>`_ output files (CHGCAR and LOCPOT), and calculates the extra charge distribution and the potential due to the extra charge.
 All the input files should correspond to the same geometry.
 * The extra charge is modeled by sum of Gaussian charge distributions as:

 .. math::